lgblgblgb/xep128/README.md

 # Installation on Linux / UNIX like OS (from source)

 You can download the ZIP'ed repository from https://github.com/lgblgblgb/xep128 or you can clone the repository, whatever.
-You need the SDL2 development libraries installed, on Debian/Ubuntu like systems, it can be done something like this:
+You need the SDL2, libreadline and GTK3 _development_ installed (also some additional tools like the C compulter), on Debian/Ubuntu like systems, it can be done something like this (do not forget, that you should do this as root, so probably you need "sudo" before this command):

- apt-get install libsdl2-dev

-You also need GNU variant of make (BSD make probably won't work).
-And of course a C compiler, gcc (it should be OK with LLVM's clang as well, however I haven't tried that, and also you need to modify Makefile).
-You may want to install the mentioned packages, just to be sure (remember, if you are not the root user, you may need to do it with command 'sudo'):

- apt-get install libsdl2-dev make gcc wget
+ apt-get install libsdl2-dev make gcc wget libreadline6-dev libgtk-3-dev

 You will also need the sjasm Z80 assembler somewhere in your PATH, if you modified xep_rom.asm at least (otherwise sjasm is not needed).

-In the source, you need to issue the command "make".
+In the source, you need to issue the command "make" (though if you modified source I would recommend to say "make dep" first).
 It will compile the emulator, you should have an executable "xep128" at the end.
 Now you need the ROM image and the SD card image.
 You can download it by hand (please read the Windows section about the URLs), or you can do it with the following